justinmorrow/jaseci/examples/CanoniCAI/codelabs/lang_docs/actions_by_example.md

 ## Basic action example

 Jaseci has set of inbuilt actions.
-Also you can load and unload actions in `jsctl` shell. to see the available actions in jaseci session try running `actions list`.
+Also you can load and unload actions in `jsctl` shell.
+To see the available actions in a jaseci session try running `actions list`.
 Here are two basic example of jaseci `date` actions.

 **Example 1:**